 - 5 weeks of paid vacation per year.

-Hello 👋 Are you applying for a position at Hunter?
-If yes, add "Orange Wolf" to your application so we'll know you've read this article.
+Hello ?
+Are you applying for a position at Hunter?
+If yes, add "Orange Wolf" to your application (or to any communication if you've seen this after applying), so we'll know you've read this article.

 To go through open positions or be notified when they are new ones, visit our About page.